srl3630/DnR_Notes/interview-study-notes-for-security-engineering.md

 	- Hide traffic from ISP but expose traffic to VPN provider.
 - Tor
 	- Traffic is obvious on a network.
 	- How do organised crime investigators find people on tor networks.
+      - Often times, the government will own a number of nodes on tor, if someone owns the entry and exit nodes, they can identify traffic that flows through it
 - Proxy
 	- Why 7 proxies won’t help you.
+      - Proxy doesn't hide/encrypt the data/what websites you're going to, just masks the original source
 - BGP
 	- Border Gateway Protocol.
 	- Holds the internet together.